joelparkerhenderson/demo-terraform-aws/README.md

-# Demo of Terraform by Hashicorp
+# Demo of Terraform by Hashicorp for Amazon Web Services (AWS)

 You need an AWS account for this demo.